 (d) Perform periodic inspections of respirators in their organization to confirm that the respirators and equipment are of the type specified in the Worksite-Specific Respiratory Plan and are being used and maintained properly.

-(e) Perform and document the monthly inspection and function test of each self-contained breathing apparatus (SCBA) used in the organization.
+(e) Perform and document the monthly inspection and function test of each SCBA used in the organization.

 (f) Maintain and/or have access to an inventory of respirators and associated parts and equipment.